cowboyai/cim-start/doc/cim.md

 Where do I run this?

 We prefer a system running NixOS.
 This can be a VM or Metal, Docker works but has issues.
 If you have never run NixOS, or for some reason prefer not to, ANY linux system is viable running nix package manager.
 Basically, anywhere you can get a shell running Nix.

 For Windows WSL2 see [NixOS-WSL]([htt](https://github.com/nix-community/NixOS-WSL))

-If you already have NixOS installed, which is always preferred simply open a terminal and either nix develop or direnv allow.
+If you already have NixOS installed, which is always preferred, simply open a terminal and either nix develop or direnv allow.

-On NixOS we use [direnv](https://direnv.net/), which is part of the flake, but if it's not already there, you'll need to add it to your NixOS systemEnvironment.
+On NixOS we prefer [direnv](https://direnv.net/), which is part of this flake, but if it's not already there, you'll want to add it to your NixOS systemEnvironment as well as turning container support on.

-Codespaces currently aren't working on pure NixOS, we are working on a solution, we can do it with Alpine and nix.
+Codespaces currently aren't working on pure NixOS, we are working on a solution, we can do it with Alpine and nix, but even that is having issues.

-On https://github.com/TheCowboyAI/cim-start, click "use this template, and choose "open in a codespace" We will remove the not working comment in devcontainer.json when Codespaces work
+On https://github.com/TheCowboyAI/cim-start, click "use this template, and choose "open in a codespace"

+We will remove the not working comment in devcontainer.json when Codespaces work

 If you need another alternative: